telerik/kendo-ui-core/docs/api/javascript/ui/treelist.md

 ### columns.command.imageClass `String`

-The CSS class applied to icon span of the command button.
+The CSS class applied to the icon span of the command button.

 #### Example - set the CSS class of the command icon